huggingface/hub-docs/docs/hub/repositories-pull-requests-discussions.md

 - there's no hard distinction between discussions and PRs: they are essentially the same so they are displayed in the same lists.
 - they are streamlined for ML (i.e. models/datasets/spaces repos), not arbitrary repos.

+_Note, Pull Requests and discussions can be enabled or disabled from the [repository settings](./repositories-settings#disabling-discussions-pull-requests)_

 ## List

 By going to the community tab in any repository, you can see all Discussions and Pull requests.
 You can also filter to only see the ones that are open.